tomwechsler/Microsoft_Graph/Intune/IntuneGraphAppCert.md

 <img src="/Intune/Images/Example_3.png" alt="The ID's">

-4. Go to the API permissions and add the following permissions.
+4. Go to the API permissions and add the following permissions (These serve only as an example).

 <img src="/Intune/Images/Example_4.png" alt="The API permissions">